cowniflow/TLM/README.md

 ## Test Case Data

-A synthetic dataset and forcing was created to test the model with.
-Parameter, model simulations and corresponding plots based on these files are contained as well.
+A synthetic dataset and forcing was created, which the model can be tested with.
+This repository also contained the corresponsing parameter, model output and plots.

 ## TODO Zenodo